 Shrinking by Wearing

-The steps to shrink your denim pants while wearing them are as follows:
+The steps to shrink your denim shorts or pants while wearing them are as follows:

 - First, put on the jeans you want to shrink.